-Infant (1500/1600)- In our infant community the children range from approximately 8 weeks thru 12 months.
-There will be no more than 10 infants in this community The student to teacher ratio varies from three or four to one.
+Infant-In our infant community the children range from approximately 8 weeks thru 12 months.
+There will be no more than 10 infants in this community.
+The student to teacher ratio varies depending on the makeup of the classroom.

-Toddler (1700)-In our toddler community the children range from 12 months to 18 months.
+Toddler-In our toddler community the children range from 12 months to 18 months.
 There will be no more than 12 students in this environment.
-The student to teacher ratio varies from four or five to one.
+The student to teacher ratio varies depending on the makeup of the classroom.

-Pre-Primary (900/1000)-In these classrooms the children are typically older two year olds to three year olds and some three and half year olds.
+PrePrimary (In these classrooms the children are typically older two year olds to three year olds and some three and half year olds.
 The student to teacher ratio varies depending on the makeup of the classroom.